peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 Many of us fought with this convention for a long time in the early days, to preserve our own particular methods of code organization.
 It simply wasn't worth the hassle.

-For editors, many of use use vim, with various plugins.
+For editors, many of us use vim, with various plugins.
 (I understand [vim-go](https://github.com/fatih/vim-go) is a good one.)
 Many, including myself, use Sublime Text with GoSublime.
 A few use emacs.
 Nobody uses an IDE.
 I'm not sure that's a best practice, it's just interesting to note.

 <a name="repository-structure"></a>
 ## Repository structure <a class="lite" href="#repository-structure">&#8734;</a>